 Invokana ® (canagliflozin) is a prescription diabetes medication that is used in combination with diet and exercise to lower blood sugar levels and lower blood glucose levels in adults with type 2 diabetes.

-The most serious Invokamet ® and Invokana ® side effects are kidney damage, ketoacidosis, and myocardial infarction:
+The most serious Invokamet ® and Invokana ® side effects are kidney damage, ketoacidosis, myocardial infarction, and lower limb amputation::

 - Kidney Failure (also known as renal failure diagnosis) occurs when the kidneys stop functioning correctly and do not properly filter waste products from the blood.
 Kidney failure is a serious medical conditions that requires treatment.
 These kidney problems can cause fatigue, confusion, weakness, muscle damage, and death.